 Putting Liberal Arts to Work

-Beginning fall 2016, Human Dimensions of Organizations (HDO) will offer a new Bachelor of Arts degree from the College of Liberal Arts at UT Austin.
-HDO will teach students to use the disciplines of the liberal arts—the humanities, and the social and behavioral sciences—to understand workplace interactions and how organizations can best serve their customers and clients.
+Human Dimensions of Organizations (HDO) is a new Bachelor of Arts degree program from the College of Liberal Arts at UT Austin.
+HDO teaches students to use the disciplines of the liberal arts—the humanities, and the social and behavioral sciences—to understand workplace interactions and how organizations can best serve their customers and clients.

 This major is intended for students who envision themselves solving human-centered problems in organizations including business, government, nonprofits, and the military.
 Career paths from HDO include human resources, people management, nonprofit leadership, and government service.